jorgebucaran/hyperapp/docs/components.md

 # Components

-A component is any function that returns a [virtual node](/docs/vdom.md#virtual-nodes).
+A component is a pure function that returns a virtual node.
+Unlike a view, they are not pre-wired to your application state or actions.
 Components are reusable blocks of code that encapsulate markup, styles and behaviors that belong together.

 [Try it Online](https://codepen.io/hyperapp/pen/zNxRLy)